Jacob-Barhak/FairTournament/README.md

 python Fair.py TeamSizes MaxRounds [RandomSeed]

 The inputs are:
 * TeamSizes - this list defines team sizes.
-For example the e=above example would show [2,2]
+For example the above example would show [2,2].
+A negative team size means that there is a judge in that team that does not swap positions.
 * MaxRounds - an integer defining the maximum number of rounds in the tournament
-* Judges - if not empty or zero, the first team member in each team does not ever swap
 * RandomSeed - an optional parameter to set Random seed of computations - if missing timer is used

 The output is: